TheCedarPrince/thecedarprince.github.io/notes/08032021211415-apcd-recommendations.md

++++
-@def title = "Recommendations for Creating a New All-Payers Claim Database"
-@def slug = "08032021211415-apcd-recommendations"
-@def tags = ["apcd", "recommendation", "archive"]
-@def description = "Recommendations for Creating a New All-Payers Claim Database"

-@def rss_title = "Recommendations for Creating a New All-Payers Claim Database"
-@def rss_description = "Recommendations for Creating a New All-Payers Claim Database"
-@def rss_pubdate = Date(2021, 8, 3)
+title = "Recommendations for Creating a New All-Payers Claim Database" slug = "08032021211415-apcd-recommendations" tags = ["apcd", "recommendation", "archive"] description = "Recommendations for Creating a New All-Payers Claim Database" rss_title = "Recommendations for Creating a New All-Payers Claim Database" rss_description = "Recommendations for Creating a New All-Payers Claim Database" rss_pubdate = Date(2021, 8, 3)
++++

 Recommendations for Creating a New All-Payers Claim Database